Academic Career and Student Services

 Degree Audit Reporting System (DARS)

 DARS is not intended to replace a student's contact with the assigned academic advisors.
-Instead, the quick and thorough analysis provided by DARS allows more time in an advising appointment to discuss course options, research opportunities, study abroad options, plans for graduate school, and other issues of interest or concern to students.
-Students should check with their assigned academic advisor to learn whether a college of school provides a DARS for certain programs, and to bring a current DARS to their advising appointments.
+Instead, the quick and thorough analysis of a DARS report allows more time in an advising appointment to discuss course options, research opportunities, study abroad options, plans for graduate school, and other issues of interest or concern to students.
+For most undergraduate programs, DARS is the tool used to determine completion of the program and/or eligibility to graduate.